Maternal and Child Health Network

 MatCHNet aims to lay the groundwork to develop research programmes to evaluate the impact of national policies on adverse child health outcomes.
 The rationale for the network is that UK national and devolved government have implemented policies on maternal and early years that have largely not been evaluated.
 There is scope to capitalise on linked, population-level administrative data and variations in policy across the four nations to assess interventions on and determinants of adverse child outcomes.

 On 25 September 2019 the UK Prevention Research Partnership (UKPRP) held a kick off meeting with the award holders from the first funding round.
-The slides presented by MatCHNet are available to download (PPT, 822KB).
+Download the slides presented by MatCHNet (PPT, 822KB).

 The network will develop a community of public health researchers, methodologists, policy makers and service providers, with co-investigators from academia and NHS Health Services Scotland.